MCServerScout/Discord-Bot/README.md

 ## Legal

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more information.
+This project is licensed under the GNU Affero General Public License v3.0.
+See the [LICENSE](LICENSE.md) file for more

 [Terms of service](TOS.md)